How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Use a tape measure to find the exact midpoint between the two opposite walls.

-I suggest you do not measure right against the baseboard.
+Do not measure right against the baseboard.
 Measure about 6–8 inches (a hand’s width) away from the wall.
-This leaves room for the expansion gap and helps you avoid problems from uneven walls.
+This leaves room for the expansion gap and helps to avoid problems from uneven walls.

 Example: For a room 150 inches wide, mark at 75 inches from each wall.